cap-js/docs/advanced/odata.md

 ```

 ::: warning
-This annotation affects the client side facing API only, there is no automatic data modification of any kind (like rounding, truncation, conversion, etc.)
-behind the scenes.
-It is in your responsibility to perform all required modifications on the data stream such that the values match their type in the API.
+This annotation affects the client side facing API only.
+There's no automatic data modification of any kind behind the scenes, like rounding, truncation, conversion, and so on.
+It's your responsibility to perform all required modifications on the data stream such that the values match their type in the API.
-If you are not doing the required conversions, it is possible to "cast" any scalar CDS type into any (in-)compatible EDM type:
+If you are not doing the required conversions, you can "cast" any scalar CDS type into any incompatible EDM type:

 ```cds
 entity Foo {